Köppen climate classification: Group E: Polar and alpine climates

-Group A: Tropical/mega thermal climates
+Group A: Tropical/megathermal climates

 Tropical climates are characterized by constant high temperatures (at sea level and low elevations); all 12 months of the year have average temperatures of 18 °C (64.4 °F) or higher; and generally high annual precipitation.
 They are subdivided as follows:

 Af: Tropical rainforest climate

 All 12 months have an average precipitation of at least 60 mm.
 These climates usually occur within 10° latitude of the equator.
 This climate has no natural seasons in terms of thermal and moisture changes.
 When it is dominated most of the year by the doldrums low-pressure system due to the presence of the Intertropical Convergence Zone (ITCZ) and when there are no cyclones then the climate is qualified as equatorial.
 When the trade winds dominate most of the year, the climate is a tropical trade-wind rainforest climate.